thorn0/azure-devops-docs/docs/pipelines/process/phases.md

 ::: moniker-end

 #### [Classic](#tab/classic/)

 Specify the **multi-agent** option on an agent job to leverage slicing.
 The job is dispatched as many times as the number of agents you specify, and the variables `System.JobPositionInPhase` and `System.TotalJobsInPhase` are automatically set in each job.

-* * *
+---

 ## Job variables

 If you are using YAML, variables can be specified on the job.
-The variables can be passed to task inputs using the macro syntax $(variableName), or accessed within a script using the stage variable.
+The variables can be passed to task inputs using the macro syntax \$(variableName), or accessed within a script using the stage variable.

 #### [YAML](#tab/yaml/)

 ::: moniker range=">= azure-devops-2019"

 Here's an example of defining variables in a job and using them within tasks.